Learn how to order Low Carb In-N-Out Protein Style burgers like an expert.

 Just in case you’re new to low carb eating, you can’t have any of the buns, fries, or shakes at In-N-Out.

-I’d also stay away from the ketchup.
-They don’t publish the exact macros but for it, but some back of the envelop calculations suggest it has about 4g net carbs per serving.
+When eating a Low Carb In-N-Out Protein Style burger, I’d also stay away from the ketchup.
+They don’t publish the exact macros but for it, but some back of the envelope calculations suggest it has about 4g net carbs per serving.
 That means anytime you add ketchup to your In-N-Out burger, you’re potentially adding 4g net carbs to it.

 I rate In-N-Out as low carb friendly.
 You can order their burgers without a bun and get them lettuce-wrapped if that appeals to you.